mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 The drop-down lists at the top of the dashboard page allow you to filter the workflows displayed by personal Workspace, user Organizations, and time.

-Below these filters there is a section with a card per every possible workflow status, which yields a summary regarding the state of the total workflows.
+Below the filtering options, a summary of total workflows is displayed using cards for each workflow status.

 ## Workflows per organization